ecmwf/metview-docs/docs/api/icon_desc/flextra_visualiser.rst

-Visualises the results of the `FLEXTRA <https://confluence.ecmwf.int/display/METV/The+FLEXTRA+interface>`_ trajectory model.
+Visualises the results of the :ref:`FLEXTRA <the_flextra_interface>` trajectory model.

-.. tip:: A tutorial on using FLEXTRA from within Metview is available `here <https://confluence.ecmwf.int/display/METV/FLEXTRA+tutorial>`_.
+.. tip:: A tutorial on using FLEXTRA from within Metview is available :ref:`here <flextra_tutorial>`.